futurewei-cloud/chogori-sql/docs/YugabyteDb.md

 ## Postgres Process

-First of all, a postgres process is running together with a yb-tserver (tablet server) on the storage node in YugabyteDb.
-More specifically, postgres was started as child process of yb-tserver.
+First of all, a postgres process runs together with a yb-tserver (tablet server) on the storage node in YugabyteDb.
+More specifically, postgres was started as a child process of yb-tserver.
 Please check the commit history of [pg_wrapper.cc](https://github.com/yugabyte/yugabyte-db/commits/master/src/yb/yql/pgwrapper/pg_wrapper.cc).

 The [initdb.c](https://github.com/yugabyte/yugabyte-db/commits/master/src/postgres/src/bin/initdb/initdb.c) is called to initialize postgres installation.
-YugaByteDB is more complicated for postgres initialization since its catalog manager is on yb-master node and it needs to setup system tables on catalog manager.
+YugaByteDB is more complicated for postgres initialization since its catalog manager is on [yb-master](https://docs.yugabyte.com/latest/architecture/concepts/yb-master/) node and it needs to setup system tables on catalog manager.

 The processes on a yb-server is shown as follows.